penguin-statistics/ecmaworld/README.md

 ## Security

-If you found a vulnerability in such repository, please send an email to the project owner, Alviss_Reimu (`alvissreimu at gmail`).
-We would like to kindly ask you to not disclose about the detail of the vulnerability to the public before we have released a fix.
+If you find a vulnerability in the repository, please email the project owner, Alviss_Reimu (`alvissreimu at gmail`).
+We kindly ask you not to disclose the detail of the vulnerability to the public before we have released a fix.
 Thanks for making Penguin Statistics a better site ;)